leonardo-simeone/online-gaming-club/README.md

 * __Footer__

     * The footer comprises a simple paragraph with a call to action and an unordered list with all the social media links for the site.
-    * The footer the same as the navegation bar is the same across all pages on the site to allow for easy navigation and simetry across the website.
+    * The footer the same as the navigation bar is the same across all pages on the site to allow for easy navigation and symmetry across the website.

 ![Footer](documentation/footer-section.jpg)